CarlosM10011/google-step2020/README.md

-This repo contains Carlos's portfolio and
+This repo contains Carlos's (cdmedrano) portfolio and STEP projects.
-STEP projects.